ZhangBohan233/tpl/doc/TPLStandard.md

 foo..bar(5);
 ```
 Which calls the member function `bar` of `Foo` instance 'foo'.
-Notice that the actual first argument is the struct instance.
+Notice that the actual first argument is a copy of the left side of the dot `..`.
+So when the code segment above is
+executed, the actual calling is `foo..bar(foo, 5)`.
+If the left side of the dot is a function call, then the execution
+result might be undefined (see Undefined Behaviors #3).

 Inheritance is not supported.